This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Vernal Equinox and Nature: Introducing Japanese Customs Celebrating the Rebirth of Life

-The Vernal Equinox is a day to celebrate the rebirth of life and has long been rooted in Japanese customs.
+Vernal Equinox Day has long been rooted in Japanese customs as a day to celebrate the rebirth of life .

-Going outdoors with your family and enjoying the arrival of spring is part of the Japanese custom of valuing the seasonal changes.
+Going outdoors with your family and enjoying the arrival of spring is part of the Japanese custom of valuing the sense of seasons.

-This day is also a great opportunity to enjoy interacting with nature , such as spotting new plant buds.
+It's also a great opportunity to enjoy contact with nature .

 Feel the power of nature and the breath of life throughout the Vernal Equinox.

-On the other hand, ohagi is made with bean paste filling, a reference to the bush clover that blooms in autumn.
+On the other hand, ohagi is made with bean paste, named after the bush clover that blooms in autumn.

-Botamochi is made with smooth bean paste, is large and round like a peony flower, and is considered a symbol of spring.
+Botamochi is a sweet made with smooth bean paste, and is large and round like a peony flower, making it a symbol of spring.

 Ohagi are small and oval in shape, named after the bush clover flower, and are eaten during the autumn harvest season.